 Though it is a paid tool, the free version is more than enough for generating LSI keywords for your blog posts.

-It displays the result keywords in an alphabetical order so you can also find your latent semantic index based keywords easily.
+It displays the result keywords in alphabetical order so you can also find your latent semantic index-based keywords easily.